 But it’s not just red meat we need to be conscious of.
 Even a small amount of processed meat each day has been linked with an increased risk of cancer.
 The International Agency for Research on Cancer has found just 50g of processed meat per day increases your risk of bowel cancer by 18%.
-The evidence suggests that processed meats are a class 1 carcinogenic, meaning there is strong evidence which supports that processed meats cause cancer.
-Processed meats include ham, bacon, devon, frankfurts, chorizo, cabanossi and Kransky and these pose a much greater risk in our diets than red meat itself, so if you are an avid meat eater and love ham on your sandwich every day or have bacon and eggs at least once per week, it would be the best place to start by limiting these to no more than once per month and gradually replacing your meat with other tasty alternatives.
+The evidence suggests that processed meats are a class 1 carcinogenic, meaning there is strong evidence that supports processed meats cause cancer.
+Processed meats include ham, bacon, devon, frankfurts, chorizo, cabanossi and Kransky and these pose a much greater risk in our diets than red meat itself.
+So if you are an avid meat eater and love ham on your sandwich every day or have bacon and eggs at least once per week, it would be the best place to start by limiting these to no more than once per month and gradually replacing your meat with other tasty alternatives.

 Does This Include ALL Red Meat?

 Highly processed meats are not only higher in fat than their steak counterparts, but they also contain the carcinogenic compounds called nitrates which increase the risk of cancer.
 These processed meats are also generally higher in fat and sodium as well.
-While sausages aren’t considered a ‘processed meat’, they are high fat and sodium, which means their intake should also be limited to occasionally.
+While sausages aren’t considered ‘processed meat’, they are high in fat and sodium, which means their intake should also be limited to occasionally.
 Lean, unprocessed meat options are the best and include kangaroo, pork (excluding ham and bacon), lean beef mince (fat % of less than 5%), sirloin tip, round and eye fillet.

 Does This Apply To EVERYONE?